qball1809/App-Store/UAS.md

 Clicking on a Category will also display all available plug-ins within that Category.
 You will also notice that the  the number of plug-ins you have installed in that category are displayed beside each category followed by the total number of plug-ins in that category.

+You may also click on the Installed category.
+This category will display only those plug-ins that are currently installed in Plex.

 ***

 [[Home|Home]] | [[Back|Logs]] | [[Next|Playlists]]